vallen-systems/waveline/README.md

-# pyWaveline
+# WaveLine

-API for Vallen Systeme waveLine devices:
+Library to easily interface with Vallen Systeme WaveLine™ devices using the public APIs:

 - conditionWave
-- spotWave (coming soon)
+- spotWave

 ## Install